-Our Chairman is also the Chief Executive Officer of Fairfax, our controlling shareholder.
-Accordingly, the Board has appointed Christopher D. Hodgson as the Lead Director of the Company.
+As our Chairman is a non-independent director, the Board has appointed Christopher D. Hodgson as the Lead Director of the Company.
 The Lead Director is responsible for ensuring the independent functioning of the Board, including establishing, in consultation with the CEO, the agenda for each Board meeting, acting as spokesperson for the independent directors collectively in communications with the Chairman and presiding over meetings of the independent directors.